uchicago-CAPP30122-win-2022/proj-yams/README.md

 Project Deliverable:
-Our project write-up is in proj-yams/project_deliverables/project_write_up
+proj-paper.pdf is in the root directory

 STEPS TO RUN THE APPLICATION: